Undertale: Plot

 The game's ending depends on how the player handles encounters with monsters.
-If the player completes a playthrough without killing any monsters (or killed some but not all of the monsters) they experience the "Neutral" ending.
+If the player killed some but not all monsters, or did not kill any, they experience the "Neutral" ending.
 The human arrives at Asgore's castle and is forced to fight him.
 Sans stops the human before their confrontation, revealing that the human's "LOVE" and "EXP" are acronyms for "level of violence" and "execution points", respectively.
 Sans judges the human based on their accumulated "LOVE" and "EXP".
-The human then fights Asgore, but Flowey interrupts, killing Asgore and stealing the human souls.
-With the help of the souls, the human defeats Flowey and leaves the Underground.
-They then receive a phone call from Sans, detailing the state of the Underground after the human's departure.
+The human then fights Asgore, but Flowey interrupts, killing Asgore, and transforming into a more powerful form by stealing the human souls.
+With the aid of the rebelling souls, the human defeats Flowey and can choose to either kill or spare him.
+The human then leaves the underground.
+They later receive a phone call from Sans, explaining the state of the Underground after the human's departure.

-If the player kills no monsters before completing a "Neutral" ending, they can reload their saved game to complete the "Pacifist" ending.
+If the player kills no monsters before completing a "neutral" ending, they can reload their saved game to complete the "true pacifist" ending.
 Flowey is revealed to be a reincarnation of Asriel accidentally created by Alphys's experiments.
 During the fight with Asgore, Toriel stops the battle and is joined by the other monsters the human befriended.
 Flowey ambushes the group, absorbing the souls of all the humans and monsters in order to take an older Asriel's form.
-During the ensuing fight, the human manages to connect with the souls of their friends, and eventually defeats Asriel: He reverts to his child form, destroys the barrier, and expresses remorse for his actions before leaving.
+During the ensuing fight, the human manages to connect with the souls of their friends, and eventually defeats Asriel: He reverts to his child form, destroys the barrier, and expresses remorse for his actions before leaving, revealing the human's true name as Frisk.
 The human falls unconscious and is awoken to see their friends surrounding them.
 The monsters peacefully reintegrate with the humans, while the human has the option of accepting Toriel as their adoptive mother.

-A third ending known as the "No Mercy" or "Genocide" ensues if the player kills all the monsters.
-When the player reaches Asgore's castle, Sans attempts to stop them, but fails and is slain.
-Flowey kills Asgore in an attempt to obtain mercy, but is killed by the player.
-Chara, the first fallen child, then appears and destroys the universe.
-To enable further replays of the game, the player must give their soul to Chara, restoring the universe and causing a permanent alteration to the Pacifist ending.
+A third ending, known by fans as the "No Mercy" or "Genocide" ending, ensues if the player kills every single fightable monster.
+They must repeatedly trigger random encounters in each area until no more monsters remain.
+This route changes aspects of the game: many characters evacuate to escape the player, and those that remain have modified dialogue reflecting the impact their actions are having on the game's world.
+When the human reaches Asgore's castle, Sans attempts to stop them, but fails and is slain.
+Flowey kills Asgore in an attempt to obtain mercy, but is killed by the human.
+Chara, the first fallen child who befriended Asriel, then appears and erases the world.
+To enable further replays of the game, the player must give their soul to Chara, restoring the world and causing a permanent alteration to the true pacifist ending.